 Multi-Family Properties in Santa Barbara, CA

 Hard money loans for duplexes, triplexes, and apartment buildings in Santa Barbara.
-Fast approval for value-add and acquisition financing.
-Private multi-family lending.
+Fast private lending for UCSB housing demand, Isla Vista student density, Goleta workforce multifamily, and value-add acquisitions.

 Multi-Family Properties